h2oai/h2o-3/templates/gcp/README.md

     - `h2ocluster-sa`
         - Terraform creates this
         - This SA will be assigned to each VM instance that forms the H2O cluster nodes
-        - Access to google cloud
+        - Access to google cloud storage and BigQuery
 - Create a [Service Account for this Project](https://cloud.google.com/iam/docs/creating-managing-service-accounts#creating)
     ```bash
     gcloud iam service-accounts create steamwithdataproc-sa \